JakubCygaro/kaka-lang/README.md

 ### Windows-Compiler

-Run the `build_compiler.bat` stript or pass the `COMPILER` flag while building the interpreter.
+Run the `build_compiler.bat` script or pass the `COMPILER` flag while building the interpreter.

 ### Linux-Interpreter

-Compile all the source files in the `src` directory using `gcc`.
+Compile all source files in the `src` directory using `gcc`.

 ### Linux-Compiler